-The team, from UCL, the Natural History Museum (London), Ben Gurion University of Negev (Israel) and University of Wisconsin Madison (USA), used images taken by NASA’s Mars Reconnaissance Orbiter to analyze some of the best-defined landslides remotely.
+The team, from UCL, the Natural History Museum (London), Ben Gurion University of Negev (Israel) and the University of Wisconsin Madison (USA), used images taken by NASA’s Mars Reconnaissance Orbiter to analyze some of the best-defined landslides remotely.

-Cross-sections of the Martian surface in the Coprates Chasma in the Valles Marineris were analyzed to investigate the relationship between the height of the ridges and width of the furrows compared to the thickness of the landslide deposit.
+Cross-sections of the Martian surface in the Coprates Chasma in the Valles Marineris were analyzed to investigate the relationship between the height of the ridges and the width of the furrows compared to the thickness of the landslide deposit.

 The structures were found to display the same ratios as those commonly seen in fluid dynamics experiments using sand, suggesting an unstable and dry rocky base layer is as feasible as an icy one in creating the vast formations.